How-to☁️ Cloud Storage

 Option A: Download to your Mac or PC.
 On a Mac with iCloud Photos enabled, open the Photos app, select all (Command-A), then File → Export → Export Unmodified Originals.
 This downloads full-resolution originals.
 Store them on an external drive or NAS.

 Option B: Move to Google Photos.
 Download the Google Photos app on your iPhone.
 It will offer to back up your camera roll.
-Google currently offers around 15 GB free (shared with Gmail and Drive), which is more breathing room than Apple's 5 GB.
+Google includes about 15 GB free (shared across Gmail, Drive, and Photos, as of June 2026) — three times Apple's 5 GB.
 After confirming the upload is complete and you can see every photo, you can safely remove them from iCloud.
+If you're weighing Google as a permanent home rather than a temporary one, our iCloud+ vs Google One comparison breaks down the trade-offs.

 Option C: Move to Microsoft OneDrive.
 If you're in the Microsoft 365 ecosystem, OneDrive comes with substantial included storage.
 The OneDrive iOS app has an automatic camera upload feature that works like Google Photos.